Serving Denver & Surrounding Areas — Licensed & Insured

 EIFS / Synthetic Stucco

-Stucco Questions About Denver's Climate
+Stucco Questions: Denver's Climate & Repair Guide

-Stucco repair costs in Denver range from $800–$2,500 for patching and sealing, while full coating/reseal on a 2,000 sq ft home runs $3,500–$7,000.
-Complete replacement averages $12,000–$28,000 depending on substrate condition and finish grade.
-Denver's high altitude and UV intensity require premium elastomeric coatings, adding 15–25% to labor costs.
+Stucco repair in Denver ranges from $800–$2,500 for patching and sealing, while full exterior coating runs $3,500–$7,000 for a 2,000 sq ft home.
+Hail damage repair typically costs $2,000–$6,000.
+Denver's altitude and intense UV exposure require premium elastomeric coatings, adding 15–25% to standard labor rates.
+Call (720) 807-7171 for a site assessment.

 Call Now — (720) 807-7171